ri5hika/Sensory-Motor-Control-Using-SNN/README.md

 # Bio-Inspired Robot Navigation using Spiking Neural Networks

-## Overview

 This project implements a sensory-motor control system for robot navigation using a **Spiking Neural Network (SNN)**.
 The system simulates a differential-drive robot equipped with multiple directional sensors operating in a 2D environment with obstacles.

-The core idea is to model control using **temporal spike-based computation**, inspired by biological neural systems, instead of traditional continuous-valued neural networks.
+The approach is based on **temporal spike-based computation**, inspired by biological neural systems.

 ---